 All things considered, while the right strategic measures are no doubt in place for the most part – helping perpetuate discussion around the key issues – the effectiveness of many of these regulations largely remains to be seen.

 Outwardly, many nations seem to share the same top-line attitudes towards AI and content moderation – and their necessity in reducing harmful content.
-However, applying policies from specific countries to global content is challenging and adds to the overall complexity, as content may be created in one country and viewed in another.
+However, applying policies from specific countries to global content is challenging and adds to the overall complexity, as the content may be created in one country and viewed in another.

 As one piece of Ofcom research notes, there’s a need to develop ‘explainable systems’ as so few people (except for computer scientists) can legitimately grasp the complexities of these technologies.